tstuefe/JEP387/review/guide/review-guide.md

 ##### 2.3.2.2.2.
 Retiring chunks

-When the `SpaceManager` gets an allocation request and is unable to fulfill it from the current chunk, because the space left in the current chunk is too small, it will acquire a new chunk.
+When the `MetaspaceArena` gets an allocation request and is unable to fulfill it from the current chunk, because the space left in the current chunk is too small, it will acquire a new chunk.
 However, we do not want to loose the remainder space in the current chunk.

 The remainder space is added to the `FreeBlocks` structure and managed the same way as space deallocated from the outside would - getting reused for later allocations as soon as possible.

 #### 2.3.2.3. class ClassLoaderMetaspace

-`ClassLoaderMetaspace` is just the connection between a CLD and one or two instances of SpaceManger - normally just one, but if `-XX:+UseCompressedClassPointers`, we need two SpaceManagers, one for class space allocations (to put Klass* structures), one for the rest.
+`ClassLoaderMetaspace` is just the connection between a CLD and one or two instances of SpaceManger - normally just one, but if `-XX:+UseCompressedClassPointers`, we need two MetaspaceArenas, one for class space allocations (to put Klass* structures), one for the rest.

 It also takes care of increasing the GC threshold when necessary.